Nike announces new policies banning resellers

 Nike has complaints from frustrated shoppers who can’t secure products at retail prices from Nike but eventually get them from resale platforms at high ranges.
 Resellers have been walking away with more profits than Nike earns per sneaker.
 And while engineers have been trying to stop bots for years, protecting a website from botting gets tricker by the day.

-The global sneaker-resale market is estimated at roughly $6 billion a year, and Nike said it recorded more than $46.7 billion in revenue last year.
+The global sneaker-resale market is estimated at roughly $6 billion (Rs 49,379 crores approx) a year, and Nike said it recorded more than $46.7 billion (Rs 3,84,340 crores approx) in revenue last year.
 So, Nike’s latest move puts the industry on high alert and questions whether other brands will follow suit.

 (Hero image credit: Lennart Uecker/@lennartuecker/Unsplash)